SyntaxReference/SyntaxReference.dev/content/modules-package-headers/README.md

 ## C++ (Cpp)

-C++ has No Official Support for Packages Managers
+C++ has No Official Support for Packages Managers.

 Unofficial:

 - [conan](https://conan.io/)